 Bird Field Guides - The 1989 Skutch and Stiles "The Field Guide to the Birds of Costa Rica" was a classic as a tropical field guide, but it is both heavy and out-of-date.
 The newer Garrigues and Dean field guide, "The Birds of Costa Rica: A Field Guide" 2nd edition, is a lighter, more efficient guide when out on the trails.
 Trying to carry the older Skutch and Stiles guide is like carrying a cord of wood.
 The newer Garrigues and Dean guide has good color plates and, finally, easy-on-your-eyes range maps.
 It's generally a more user-friendly field guide.

-Still, for avid birders, some of the maps of Costa Rica at the front of the Skutch and Stiles guide are important references, and I continue to use them even after 20 trips to Costa Rica.
+Still, for avid birders, some of the maps of Costa Rica at the front of the Skutch and Stiles guide are important references, and I continue to refer to them even after 20 trips to Costa Rica.

 Personal Guide Services (birding only) - It's possible that Costa Rica has the highest density of qualified bird guides of any country in the world.
 There are some birding guides that may be available for customized day trips around some of the better-known parks if they are not doing tours at the time.
 I'm speaking of thoroughly trained professional bird guides and ones who, depending on the trip, will likely show up with a scope and playback system.
 Just remember, "natural history" guides are not the same as birding guides.